ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/6-SpellsFeatsClassesItems.md

 [Valdacil's Mystic Rebalance](https://www.nexusmods.com/baldursgate3/mods/4426) changes how some Mystic features/abilities/psionic foci/spells work compared to the mod page descriptions.

-As an _optional mod_, [PF2e Spells](https://www.nexusmods.com/baldursgate3/mods/2460) is included in Listonomicon.
-It adds a very large variety of spells, however it also adds several spells that overlap with BG3/5e, uses different scaling math per spell slot level, and has other features that are not explained well in tooltips and spell descriptions (if at all).
-It also introduces Action -> Bonus Action conversion, which is a whole host of balance issues.
-Enable the mod if you love having a ton of variety in your spell options, leave it disabled if you don't want to deal with the wonk.

 ## New and Changed Feats

 In Listonomicon, all classes earn a feat at a rate of one per 3 levels.
 Fighters and Rogues earn an additional feat at level 11.
-So all classes get a feat at 3, 6, 9, 12, 15, and 18; Fighters and Rogues get a feat at 3, 6, 9, 11, 12, 15, and 18.
+So all classes get a feat at 3, 6, 9, 12, 15, and 18; Fighters and Rogues get a feat at 3, 6, 9, **11**, 12, 15, and 18.

 The [Arcanist Feat](https://www.nexusmods.com/baldursgate3/mods/1087) allows you to gain +1 INT, gain expertise in Arcana, and learn any level 1 spell which can be casted once per short rest.
 Consider how various level 1 spells (such as Shield of Faith) have been rebalanced.
 That's basically a free +2 AC for anyone who would not otherwise have access to the spell, such as an Eldritch Knight.
+Clerics or Monks may want to use it for access to Shillelagh.

-The [Caustic Feat](https://www.nexusmods.com/baldursgate3/mods/10031) adds a Poison version of the Elemental Adept feat.
-It also reduces poison immunity to poison resistance, meaning poison builds are not _completely_ useless in Act 2.
-The Poisoner's Robe (looted from the Phase Spider Matriarch) adds extra damage to all sources of poison damage.
-For example, a Green Dragonborn Circle of Spores Druid who takes Caustic and wears the robe would get the benefits of the feat (reroll 1's, reduce immunity to resistance, ignore resistance) and the +1d4 damage to their breath weapon, spore attack, and poison damage spells.
+The Improved Poison Equipment mod adds a Poison version of the Elemental Adept feat.
+If you stack two sources of the ability (such as taking the feat while wearing The Poisoner's Robe), poison immunity will be downgraded to poison resistance.
+A Green Dragonborn Circle of Spores Druid who takes the feat and wears the Poisoner's Robe would get the benefits of the feat (reroll 1's, ignore resistance) for their breath weapon, spore attack, and poison damage spells.

 [Essential Feats](https://www.nexusmods.com/baldursgate3/mods/5623) adds a great variety of feats.
 For multiclass melee-caster builds, War Magic allows you to combine casting with weapon swinging.
+Specifically, after casting a spell or cantrip you can make 1 attack as a bonus action.
+This is different from, and does not stack with, Eldritch Knight's similar feature that allows cantrips to be used with multiattack.
 This is especially great for Clerics who otherwise do not get access to extra attack or war priest extra attack, as you can combine a cast and a swing every turn.
 Deadly Alacrity reduces the number needed to roll a crit (stacks with any/other crit chance increase effects) and restores mobility for hits and kills, though Listo removes the +1 stat bonus.
-Alchemist turns anyone into a potion throwing utility character.
-And various Initiate, Touched, and Adept feats give limited access to the features of other classes such as a fighting maneuver, eldritch invocation, or metamagic.
+Alchemist turns anyone into a potion throwing utility character and makes it possible to brew 2 potions instead of 1.
+Various Initiate, Touched, and Adept feats give limited access to the features of other classes such as a fighting maneuvers, eldritch invocations, or metamagic.
 Using these feats is an alternative to Arcanist, and the user gains 2 cantrips and 1 spell of 1st level.
 A great use of these feats is to get Shillelagh as a non-Nature Cleric or Monk, without needing to dip into Druid.
 A Sorcerer or Bard could pick up eldritch blast, another Warlock cantrip, and mage armor.

-[Rebalance Feats](https://www.nexusmods.com/baldursgate3/mods/5614) changes a few feats in BG3 to be more or less powerful.
-Specifically, Great Weapon Master and Sharpshooter are seperately rebalanced by [this mod](https://www.nexusmods.com/baldursgate3/mods/3315).
+Vanilla feats are heavily altered by the **[fill in the name later]** mod.
+These rebalances include altering Great Weapon Master and Sharpshooter.
+You effectively sacrifice getting a proficiency bonus on your attack roll, to instead get a proficiency bonus on your damage roll.
+Other important changes include Tough (which comes with +1 CON) and Durable (which comes with a proficiency bonus scaling damage resistance).
+A Durable + Mageslayer Cleric, Paladin, Barbarian, or Fighter is very formidable and can form an essential anchor and tank for your team!
+Tavern Brawler is significantly less powerful.

 [Enweaved](https://www.nexusmods.com/baldursgate3/mods/13310) adds a way to get +2 in INT, WIS, or CHA - but be warned, it comes with wild magic and _wild magic allergy_!
-This can help a caster reach 22 in their casting stat (and get to 24 with Hag's Hair + the relevant Tome) but it will make casting spells, and being around spellcasting, a dangerous gabmit.
+This can help a caster reach 22 in their casting stat (and get to 24 with Hag's Hair + the relevant Tome) but it will make casting spells, and being around spellcasting, a dangerous gambit.

 [Experimental Alchemy as a Feat](https://www.nexusmods.com/baldursgate3/mods/12446) provides another way to get access to Experimental Alchemy, which potentially causes two potions to be brewed instead of one when using alchemy.
 Note that multiple ExpAlch sources do not stack (eg Wizard + Artificer + this feat would still only produce 2 potions).

+Drunken Master allows players to treat alcohol as emergency health potions and buffs, increasing unarmed damage.

+Dirty Fighting grants players a bonus action attack that, if successful, will knock an opponent "Off Balance" - granting advantage for melee attacks.
+This is a great choice for sword-and-shield Fighters who otherwise may not use their bonus action very often, as well as melee Rogues who want a reliable setup for Sneak Attack.
+Beware, enemy Fighters and Rogues will be using this when you reach Baldur's Gate!

 As an _optional mod_, [Titan's Grip](https://www.nexusmods.com/baldursgate3/mods/12712) is included in Listonomicon.
 This feat allows dual wielders to ignore normal game restrictions and use two-handed weapons.
 It is very unbalanced but provided as an option.